Dec 12, 2019

 It’s the time of year for a final checklist!
-As 2019 comes to a close, a lot of businesses and nonprofit organizations look at what to finalize as we all move towards 2020.
+As the year comes to a close, a lot of businesses and nonprofit organizations look at what to finalize as we all move towards the new year.
 For most nonprofits the end of the calendar year is the half-way mark for the fiscal year, so – apart from holiday cards – what should nonprofits do this December?
 Here’s your end-of-year checklist:

 __ Thank donors

 Thanking donors is obvious but often overlooked with the chaos during the holiday season.
 It’s important to utilize a variety of channels to thank donors: emails, hand-written notes, holiday cards, social media, video posts, phone calls.
 No matter which method(s) used, be sure to keep it personal; use appropriate names and titles, thank for specific dollar amounts or frequency given, follow up on the project their funds contributed to.
 Donors like to see where their funds go and like to feel appreciated.
 This step on the checklist is a must!
 Here are 10 ways to thank everyone who helps further your mission.

 __ Evaluate performance

 Whether it’s the end of your fiscal year or halfway, it’s a good time to stop and reflect.
 How do things from this year compare to the previous year?
 Are certain initiatives new?
 What is questionable?
 What is working that you will continue in the new year?
 If it’s halfway, are you on track to hit your goals?
 Write down these notes and be as specific as possible, including data, donor observations, thoughts from the team, opinions from the board, and personal reactions.
 Recording thoughts and emotions are just as important as recording the data, so that come next year, you have the full picture to look back on.